GongSakura/donot-forget/docs/shell/variable.md

 <br/>

 - **Global variables**
-    - They are **scoped only** in the main process of current shell where it has been declared.
+They are **scoped only** in a process of current shell, and they can be declared anywhere.<br/><br/>
     ```bash showLineNumbers
+    v="I'm v"         # declared a global variable outside a function
     func(){
-      global_v="Hello Shell" # declared within a function
+      v2="I'm v2"     # declared a global variable inside a function
+      echo $v         # access inside a function
     }

-    echo $global_v           # print out empty string(""), because it has't declare yet
-    func                     # call the function
+    func              # call the function, print: "I'm v"
-    echo $global_v           # print out "Hello Shell"

-    global_v2="Hello Shell"  # declared outside a function
-    echo $global_v2          # print out "Hello Shell"
+    echo $v2          # print: "I'm v2"
     ```

 <br/>